w314/notes/javaNotes/oop.md

 employee object, make slary private, setSalary checks valid salary number, getSalary check is user has access rights

 ### 56 How is method overriding different from method overloading?

+### 58 What is the purpose of using getter and setter methods?

+### 59 Why would you use an interface over an abstract class?

+Interfaces have these advantages over class:

+- Implementation details do not need to be provided in the interface.
+- A class can only extend one other class, but it can implement as many interfaces as needed.

+### 61 What state and behavior would you define in a parent class but not a subclass?

+Example:
+Animal:
+age, name, abstract makeNoise, sleep

+### 62 What state and behavior would you define in a subclass but not in the parent class?

+Example
+Animal:
+age, name, abstract makeNose, sleep
+Dog: growl